If you’re thinking of getting a Chihuahua as a pet, you may have asked yourself,

 “Do Chihuahuas shed?”

-So, do Chihuahuas shed?
-Chihuahuas do shed and are considered moderate shedders.
-Like all shedding dog breeds, Chihuahuas experience a hair growth cycle, which also happens with seasonal changes too.
+Chihuahuas are light to moderate shedders.
+Like all shedding dog breeds, Chihuahuas experience a hair growth cycle, which also happens with seasonal changes too, that is: more shedding during spring and fall.

 This is true for both long-coat and smooth-coat Chihuahua varieties, although long-coat shed slightly less.